 Treatment delivered by SIRA approved practitioners is defined and governed by the relevant Workers Compensation Fees Orders.

-You cannot levy and insurers cannot pay in excess of the maximum fee set out in the relevant Fees Order.
+You cannot levy and insurers cannot pay more than the maximum fee set out in the relevant Fees Order.
 To do so is in breach of the legislation.

-If you attempt to charge either the insurer or worker in excess of the gazetted fee, you risk SIRA revoking your approval.
+If you attempt to charge either the insurer or worker more than the gazetted fee, you risk SIRA revoking your approval.
 Current Workers Compensation Fees Orders are available on our website.

-With the exception of massage therapy, treatment delivered by non SIRA approved allied health practitioners is not governed by Workers Compensation Fees Orders.
+Except for massage therapy, treatment delivered by non-SIRA approved allied health practitioners is not governed by Workers Compensation Fees Orders.

 You must discuss fees with the insurer and agree upon an appropriate charge at the time of requesting approval.
 The fee should be similar to the amount customarily paid within the community for that type of treatment or service (except for massage therapists who have their own Fees Order).

 When the insurer notifies you of the approval for treatment or services, they should specify the costs approved.

 When invoicing, the service provider number for interstate practitioners is INT0000.
 The payment classification code is the one relevant to your professional discipline.